 To use some of the integrations detailed in this article, you will need a Zapier account.
 For sign up and log in, visit Zapier.com.
 If you have questions regarding Zapier itself, please consult the Zapier help documentation page.

-If you're installing popups, you will also need a Google Tag Manager and Google Analytics accounts, which can be created and accessed from tagmanager.google.com and analytics.google.com respectively.
+If you're installing popups, you might also need a Google Tag Manager and Google Analytics accounts, which can be created and accessed from tagmanager.google.com and analytics.google.com respectively.
 If you have questions regarding Google Tag Manager or Google Analytics, please consult the Google Support page.

 Embedding testimonials and surveys to your WordPress site